countable-web/open-source-corporation/README.md

   * We will not publish information here that would compromise the privacy or property of our employees, clients or customers.
 For example, _filled_ timesheets, invoices and other documents with monetary specifics of other parties will not be filed here.
 For these, only empty templates will be provided.

 ## Vision Statement
-Learn about Countable's [vision](./VISION.md) for an exceptional web technology team.
+Codify the many-faceted problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.
+This should be done in a way that caters to the situation of a business implementing the technology.
+Learn more about Countable's [vision](./VISION.md) for an exceptional web technology team.

 ## Mission Statement
-Find out Countable's goals and [mission](./MISSION.md) for their team and their clients.
+It helps us work towards the same goals as a team, and helps new clients and colleagues decide if we're a good fit.
+Find out more about Countable's goals and [mission](./MISSION.md) for their team and their clients.

 ## Getting Started
-Get the hang of the Company's enterprise through Countable's Operations Manual that would run you through the basics.
+The purpose of this section is to provide clear processes to minimize the administrative burden of humans that work for the Company.

 ## What do you need to know before you start?
   * [Associate Agreement](./ASSOCIATE_AGREEMENT.md)